linode/docs/docs/guides/development/java/kotlin-tutorial-basics/index.md

 The value of Area is: 20
 {{</ output >}}

-The reason that it’s possible to change `area`, but not `A`, is that `area` is a computed value within a class.
-Classes appear in more detail later in this guide.
+The value of `area` is computed within the `Square` class for this reason the value of `area` changes.
+However, a direct assignment of `area` is not possible.[Classes](/docs/guides/kotlin-tutorial-learn-the-basics/#declare-a-kotlin-class) are discussed in more detail later in this guide.

-The same thing holds true but in a different way for read-only variables that contain a [lambda function](https://kotlinlang.org/docs/lambdas.html) like in the following example:
+The same thing holds true, but in a different way, for read-only variables that contain a [lambda function](https://kotlinlang.org/docs/lambdas.html) like in the following example:

     val DoAdd: (Int, Int) -> Int = {A, B -> A + B}